Avery Crounse’s Eyes of Fire (1983)

 A little girl found in the woods harbours a malevolent spirit

 Crounse, a well-regarded still photographer here making his first movie, gives Eyes of Fire a leisurely pace appropriate to the period, lingering on images of the primal landscape.
 He uses various photographic techniques from his stills work to evoke the occult forces at play, manipulating the image texture, exploiting the ability of photography to simultaneously capture the real while making it expressively unfamiliar.
-On several occasions, he uses editing to suggest the supernatural, in particular displaying Leah’s powers the simple use of flash cuts to an event just before it happens.
+On several occasions, he uses editing to suggest the supernatural, in particular displaying Leah’s powers by the simple use of flash cuts to an event just before it happens.
 At various times, spirits of dead settlers appear and disappear in the meadow in front of the group’s shelter, and faces of the dead are embedded in the bark of trees in the surrounding woods.
 The Witch itself seems half human, half tree, a dark, knotty figure which rises from the earth and sinks back again.

 I was surprised to find that these elements are greatly reduced in the alternate cut, Crying Blue Sky.
 Although it runs some twenty minutes longer, quite a few scenes are shorter and the supernatural elements are used more sparingly – there are none of Leah’s flashes of precognition, and fewer of those optical effects once the group reach the valley.
 The added length makes room for a bit more character development – Sister’s role is expanded to develop the theme of willful blindness which is central to Smythe’s experience of the world – while it shifts attention slightly away from an emphasis on the film’s status as horror and more towards its meditation on the costs of colonialism, both to its victims and its perpetrators.